VonHeikemen/lsp-zero.nvim/README.md

 # LSP Zero

-[Collection of functions](https://lsp-zero.netlify.app/docs/reference/lua-api.html) that will help you use Neovim's LSP client.
-The aim is to provide abstractions on top of Neovim's LSP client that are easy to use.
+Collection of [functions](https://lsp-zero.netlify.app/docs/reference/lua-api.html) and a [documentation site](https://lsp-zero.netlify.app/docs/getting-started.html) that will help you use Neovim's LSP client.

 > [!IMPORTANT]
 > `v4.x` became the default branch on `August 2024`.
 If you are here because of a youtube video or some other tutorial, there is a good chance the configuration they show is outdated.
 The [quickstart section](#quickstart-for-the-impatient) has a example config.

 ## Demo

-Most people use lsp-zero just to help them setup [nvim-cmp](https://github.com/hrsh7th/nvim-cmp) (an autocompletion plugin) and [nvim-lspconfig](https://github.com/neovim/nvim-lspconfig) (a plugin with pre-made configurations for various language servers).
-Here's a showcase of (some) features you can get using all those plugins.
+In the past most people used lsp-zero to help them setup [nvim-cmp](https://github.com/hrsh7th/nvim-cmp) and [nvim-lspconfig](https://github.com/neovim/nvim-lspconfig).
+This use case doesn't require you to have lsp-zero installed anymore.
+The steps to make this work are covered in the [getting started](https://lsp-zero.netlify.app/docs/getting-started.html) page.

 > See [demo in asciinema](https://asciinema.org/a/636643)